luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **24 September** Russell overthrew British policy by advising Denmark to cede Holstein to the German Confederation.
 Derby: 'What on earth does [Russell] mean by turning round on Denmark, and taking up all at once the Prussian view about the Duchies?
 And how can Palmerston stand it, the original author of the Protocol which was the basis of the treaty of 1852?'
 Derby and Malmesbury were furious.
 On 30/11 under pressure from Palmerston, Russell recanted his Danish despatch.

-# 28 September

-(29th, Gall & EF) He withdrew the 1863 budget Bill and promised to reintroduce it along with a new Bill on military organisation in the next session.
+**28 September** (29th, Gall & EF) **He withdrew the 1863 budget Bill** and promised to reintroduce it along with a new Bill on military organisation in the next session.

-# 30 September

-Meeting of the budget committee where he gave his first speech as Minister President and probably his most famous, for the memorable line about 'iron and blood' (often written 'blood and iron' in English books).
+**30 September** Meeting of the budget committee where he gave his first speech as Minister President and probably his most famous, for the memorable line about 'iron and blood' (often written 'blood and iron' in English books).
 There are no minutes and reports vary on details.
 No English book I've seen simply prints the whole speech or the different versions for it.
 [A useful exercise: collect all contemporary records of the speech that secondary sources refer to, publish originals and translations.
 I'll pay someone £500 to do this!]

 This is my attempt at reconstruction:

-'It is not to Prussia's liberalism that Germany looks but to its power.
+**'It is not to Prussia's liberalism that Germany looks but to its power.
 Bavaria, Wurttemberg and Baden may indulge in liberalism, no one will expect them to take Prussia's role.
 Prussia must gather and keep its strength for the right moment, which has been missed several times already.
 Prussia's frontiers as laid down by the Vienna treaties are not favourable for the healthy existence of the state.
 The great questions of the day will not be settled by speeches and majority decisions - that was the great mistake of 1848 and 1849 - but by iron and blood.
 The previous year's allocation [of military funds] was agreed, for what reasons does not matter...
 If no budget can be agreed, then it is tabula rasa; there is no way out under the constitution, it would be one interpretation against another...'
-EF writes that one account paraphrases him '... he was sincerely seeking the path of accommodation.'
+EF writes that one account paraphrases him'... he was sincerely seeking the path of accommodation.'**

 At one point he waved the olive twig he kept in his cigar case (from his trip with Cathy Orlov) as a gesture of his willingness to compromise, for the sake of unity against foreigners.

-# OP (p202):

-## He argued that under the constitution, the King, Chamber of Deputies and House of Lords have equal voices in the passage of legislation but all rights not reserved in the constitution were reserved to the Crown.
-If the three entities cannot agree a budget, then the Crown must follow 'the law of necessity' and allocate expenditures as it sees fit.
-'The question of law easily becomes a question of power.'
-This was the infamous Lucketheorie (the 'gap theory') whereby the ambiguity or silence of the constitution was deemed to allow the king's government to proceed with government as it wished, 'since the life of the nation cannot stand still even for a
+OP (p202): He argued that under the constitution, the King, Chamber of Deputies and House of Lords have equal voices in the passage of legislation but all rights not reserved in the constitution were reserved to the Crown.
+If the three entities cannot agree a budget, then the Crown must follow 'the law of necessity' and allocate expenditures as it sees fit. **'The question of law easily becomes a question of power.**' This was the infamous Lucketheorie (the 'gap theory') whereby the ambiguity or silence of the constitution was deemed to allow the king's government to proceed with government as it wished, 'since the life of the nation cannot stand still even for a second' (Bismarck).

-second' (Bismarck).
 It was a 'crude attempt' (Pflanze) to dangle the promise of foreign success before Parliament to pull apart the opposition.
 OP: the 'gap'/loophole had been intended by the constitution's authors.
 (Oddly Pflanze does not quote these words in his account of this speech but only out of context a few pages later.
 Cf. p.180-1 and 202) NB.
 He had referred to this gap in a speech on 24 February 1851.

 Gall (p204): He was 'clearly at pains, not least through the relaxed and courteous manner in which he spoke, to defuse the tension, to play down the antagonisms'.
 He clearly wanted to diffuse tension and focus attention on the aim of army reform — strengthening Prussia as a prerequisite to progress on the German question.
 He stressed that antagonisms had been dramatised out of proportion by an irresponsible media and by 'a host of Catalinish characters who have a major interest in upheavals'.
 Gall: 'He even hinted that he was open to suggestions on the question of the two-year period of service.'
 He was looking for the liberals to give way on the budget issue in return for genuine cooperation with the government on the German issue including appointments to the Cabinet.
 When he was attacked by Virchow (eminent pathologist) for pursuing war to solve domestic problems, he replied: 'To seek conflicts abroad in order to get over difficulties at home, there he must protest; that would be frivolous; he was not looking for deals; he was talking about conflicts that we would not be able to avoid, without our having sought them' (Berliner Allgemeine Zeitung).

 Gall:Virchow's argument had 'more than the whiff of hypocrisy' given the Progressive Party's official policy was to support war if needed for progress towards a Lesser Germany (!) but the argument was nevertheless effective with liberal opinion and all those who saw Bismarck as a dangerous pirate.

-This speech caused him serious problems.
+*This speech caused him serious problems*.
 The historian Treitschke: 'When I hear so shallow a country squire as this Bismarck bragging about the “iron and blood” with which he intends to subdue Germany, the meanness of it seems to me to be exceeded only by the absurdity.'
 Even Roon (who walked home with him after the meeting) was irritated by his 'witty sallies'.

-He was looking for ways to split the liberal opposition.
-He argued to liberals that a compromise was needed and the conflict was undermining foreign policy: according to GC, he said at the time (to whom?) that the continuation of the conflict was 'an essential and grave obstacle' to successful action abroad.
-He suggested Wilhelm could be brought round to 2 years but it would need time.
+He was looking for ways to split the liberal opposition. **He argued to liberals that a compromise was needed and the conflict was undermining foreign policy: according to GC, he said at the time (to whom?) that the continuation of the conflict was 'an essential and grave obstacle' to successful action abroad.** He suggested Wilhelm could be brought round to 2 years but it would need time.
 Seems Wilhelm did not hear about some of his risky discussions around this time.

 At this time most liberals regarded it as 'axiomatic' (OP) that German unification would have to be based on liberal principles and required the liberalisation of Prussia, hence they thought Bismarck's Napoleonic tendencies were doomed.
 It's unclear how many at this time really wanted a shift to the British system of proper parliamentary government.
 When Bismarck accused them of seeking this, many shouted their denials.
 In 1862, they were mostly fighting to stop the reactionaries upsetting the constitution.
 They wanted to force the resignation of Bismarck and see the monarchy back down but not a big change and they opposed a democratic franchise.
 Further, its leaders never had confidence that the public really supported them.
 (Hoverbeck said astutely a bit later, 'I am very much afraid that this entire notion about our moral success is only an illusion.
 All our deliberations have no influence on the great bulk of the population, on the third and partly the second class of voters...
 A general suffrage would possibly bring us naked absolutism once again.
 We who work for the freedom of the people do not therefore stand on a solid foundation and we cannot therefore count on sweeping successes.')
 Nor was the conflict about economics.
 The Government and liberal opposition continued to cooperate on many economic issues.
 Many of the liberal deputies were aristocratic landowners who were supporting what they saw as political modernisation, the Rechtsstaat, the constitution.

 Lerman: in his first months, Bismarck had to deal with all sorts of craziness including rumours that Wilhelm had multiple mistresses.
 Bismarck tried to make himself indispensable in matters large and small.
 In January 1864 he was getting half a dozen letters a day from Wilhelm which he replied to in his own hand.

----

 **October** At Coburg the Nationalverein demanded the Frankfurt constitution of 1849.